bconsolvo/thought-trace-take-home-nlp-interview/README.md

 # NLP
-Functions for natural language processing
+A Jupyter Notebook containing functions that I wrote for natural language processing.